 Minimum 4 participants

-We begin with a visit to the museum of the Jewish Diaspora in the campus of Tel Aviv university.Drive along the promenade overlooking the beach and the Mediterranean Sea to the old biblical city of Jaffa.
+We begin with a visit to ANU the museum of the Jewish People in the campus of Tel Aviv university.Drive along the promenade overlooking the beach and the Mediterranean Sea to the old biblical city of Jaffa.
 We begin with a walking tour of Jaffa, one of the oldest cities in Israel, traditionally founded by Jephet (Noah’s son).
 See the archaeological excavations dating from the early Canaanite period, view the old fishing port and walk through the narrow allies passing the traditional site of the house of Simon the Tanner and view oft the local Church named after St. Peter.We shall stop for a view of the City of Tel Aviv from a nearby viewpoint and visit some of the local art galleries.

 We proceed with a drive to the nearby Neve Tzedek and Neve Shalom neighborhoods, passing by the Old Jaffa railway station and following the footsteps of the first settlers and founders of Tel Aviv.
 T We continue through historical Tel Aviv – Herzel Street and Rothschild Avenue, view of the Hall of Independence where David Ben Gurion proclaimed the State of Israel in May 1948.